Cremation with Service

 Bury in a Cemetery

 Cremains may also be buried just like a body is buried.
 Families do this as it provides a place to go – a physical location to visit with the departed family member.
-There will be a grave marker marking the exact spot of internment.
-This option can be much cheaper than a traditional body burial.
+There will be a grave marker marking the exact spot of internment and this option can be much cheaper than a traditional body burial.
 For additional information please see out list of cemeteries in the San Diego area.

-There are also various other options available such as placing the cremains in outer space, creating diamonds, placing them inside glass art pieces or a host other options.
+There are also various other options available after using a cremation service such as placing the cremains in outer space, creating diamonds, placing them inside glass art pieces or a host other options.